streambird/streambird-go/README.md

 ## Errors

-All other packages return `streambird.ErrorResponse` structs that contain a error message in `streambird.ErrorMessage`, error type in `streambird.ErrorType`, and HTTP status code in `streambird.StatusCode`.
+All other packages return `streambird.ErrorResponse` structs that contain a error message in `ErrorResponse.ErrorMessage`, error type in `ErrorResponse.ErrorType`, and HTTP status code in `ErrorResponse.StatusCode`.

 ## API Reference